MACY'S SANTA PROJECT:

 Helping Google Believe in Santa

-Today, when children want to know “is Santa real?”, they go straight to Google.
-The answer they find is an emphatic “no”.
+Today, when children want to know “Is Santa real?”, they go straight to Google.
+Sadly, the very first answer they find is an emphatic “No”.
+As the Believe brand, that wasn’t good enough.
 We had to make America, and Google, believe in Santa again.

 We created The Santa Project, an ambitious nationwide mission designed to overcome internet cynicism with positive expressions of belief.
 We called on Americans of all ages to post photos, messages and videos with #SantaProject via Twitter, Facebook, Instagram and YouTube to show their support by expressing their belief.

 We spread awareness of our mission in a variety of ways, starting with a national TV spot and long-form online video that highlighted the issue at hand through the eyes of children.
 It premiered during primetime family viewing of the Macy’s Thanksgiving Day Parade.

 Then, we seeded a research film that backed up the importance of childhood belief with first-person accounts from child psychology experts, making it clear that belief in Santa is highly correlated with several areas of cognitive development, including creativity, morality and independence.